lammpstutorials/lammpstutorials.github.io/docs/sphinx/source/tutorials/level3/free-energy-calculation.rst

 ..  container:: justify

-    One can also have a look at the density profile, which shows that the density in the center of the box is about two orders of magnitude lower than inside the reservoir.
+    One can also look at the density profile, which shows that the density in the center of the box is about two orders of magnitude lower than inside the reservoir.